flowground/amazonaws-com-workmail-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeregisterFromWorkMail
-### Mark a user, group, or resource as no longer used in Amazon WorkMail.
+> Mark a user, group, or resource as no longer used in Amazon WorkMail.
 This action disassociates the mailbox and schedules it for clean-up.
 Amazon WorkMail keeps mailboxes for 30 days before they are permanently removed.
-The functionality in the console is <i>Disable</i>.
+The functionality in the console is <i>Disable</i>.<br/>

 #### Input Parameters
 * `Action` - _required_